datahac/skein_how_we_work/README.md

 ## Refactoring

 The third step of the "red, green, refactor" step is refactoring, the process of improving the design of existing code without altering its external behavior.
 It's a critical step in the process, but often overlooked.
-We're so passionate about refactoring, we wrote an entire book on it, Ruby Science.

 ## Style Guide